ermafam/MyFirstProject.Darey.Io/README.md

 Before you launch an instance, you need to select a key pair which is then required for SSH access to the Server.

+For a web application to work smoothly, it has to include an operating system, a web server, a database, and a programming language.
+The name LAMP is an acronym of the following programs:

+* Linux Operating System
+* Apache HTTP Server
+* MySQL database management system
+* PHP programming language

 To create a new key-pair, Select "Create a new key-pair" from the drop down menu, give a name to the key-pair, and download it.

 IMPORTANT - save your private key (.pem file) securely and do not share it with anyone!
 If you lose it, you will not be able to connect to your server ever again!